Beatitudes - Bible Verses and Meaning

 1. Blessed are the poor in spirit, for theirs is the kingdom of heaven

-The poor in spirit are those who feel a deep sense of spiritual destitution and comprehend their nothingness before God.
-The kingdom of heaven is theirs, because they seek it, and therefore find and abide in it.
-To this virtue is opposed the pride of the Pharisee, which caused him to thank God that he was not as other men, and to despise and reject the kingdom of heaven.
-There must be emptiness before there can be fullness, and so poverty of spirit precedes riches and grace in the kingdom of God.
+The poor in spirit feel a deep sense of spiritual destitution and comprehend their nothingness before God.
+The kingdom of heaven is theirs because they seek it and, therefore, find and abide in it.
+This virtue is opposed to the pride of the Pharisee, which caused him to thank God that he was not like other men and to despise and reject the kingdom of heaven.
+There must be emptiness before there can be fullness, so poverty of spirit precedes riches and grace in the kingdom of God.

 2. Blessed are they that mourn: for they shall be comforted.

-The blessing is not upon all that mourn but upon those who mourn in reference to sin.
+The blessing is not upon all who mourn but those who mourn regarding sin.
 They shall be comforted by the discovery and appropriation of God's pardon.
 But all mourning is traced directly or indirectly to sin.
-We may take it, therefore, that in its widest sense the beatitude covers all those who are led by mourning to a discerning of sin, and who so deplore its effects and consequences in the world as to yearn for and seek the deliverance which is in Christ.
+We may take it, therefore, that in its broadest sense, the beatitude covers all those who are led by mourning to a discerning of sin and who so deplore its effects and consequences in the world as to yearn for and seek the deliverance in Christ.

 The humble would receive far greater than the arrogant and prideful.
 Not only do the meek enjoy more of life on earth because of their ability to be content, but they will possess and enjoy the earth after Jesus' return and triumphal entry.